AhmedHeshamC/regSystemMovies/README.md

     ```

 The API will typically be available at `http://localhost:3000` (or the port specified in your `.env` file).

+## Testing

+The project uses Mocha and Chai for testing, with `supertest` for API integration tests.

+*   **Run all tests:**
+    ```bash
+    npm test
+    ```

+## Security Features

+This API incorporates several security measures to protect data and prevent common vulnerabilities:

+*   **JWT Authentication:**
+    *   Uses JSON Web Tokens for stateless user authentication.
+    *   Tokens are configured with an expiration time (`JWT_EXPIRES_IN`) to limit the window of opportunity for compromised tokens.
+    *   Robust handling for missing, invalid, or expired tokens.
+*   **Role-Based Access Control (RBAC):**
+    *   Middleware (`isAdmin`, `isUser`) checks the authenticated user's role against the database to ensure only authorized users can access specific routes and resources.
+*   **Password Hashing:**
+    *   User passwords are securely hashed using `bcrypt` (with a salt factor of 10) before being stored in the database.
+This protects against plaintext password exposure.
+*   **Input Validation:**
+    *   Utilizes `express-validator` to validate incoming request data (body, parameters, queries).
+This helps prevent common attacks like SQL injection, XSS, and ensures data integrity.
+*   **Security Headers (Helmet):**
+    *   The `helmet` middleware is used to set various HTTP headers that enhance API security, including protection against XSS, MIME-type sniffing, clickjacking, and enforcing HSTS.
+*   **Rate Limiting:**
+    *   `express-rate-limit` is implemented to protect against brute-force attacks and Denial-of-Service (DoS) by limiting the number of requests a user can make within a specified time window.
+*   **Token Blacklisting:**
+    *   An in-memory token blacklisting mechanism is in place to immediately invalidate JWTs upon user logout, preventing their reuse even if they haven't expired.
+*   **Security Logging:**
+    *   Key security events, such as failed login attempts, unauthorized access attempts (admin and user roles), and token blacklisting, are logged to aid in monitoring and incident response.

 ## Testing with Postman